paulvee/GPSDO-Monitoring/README.md

 # GPSDO-Monitoring
-Monitoring a high precision 10MHz GPS disciplined oscillator (GPSDO)
+Monitoring, measuring and logging data from a high precision 10MHz GPS disciplined oscillator (GPSDO)